codylruff/DnD-toolkit/README.md

 # DnD-toolkit

-A set of command line tools for dnd built with curses :
+A set of command line tools for dnd built with ncurses :

 1. Character progress tool